A Switch-Centric In-Network Architecture for Accelerating LLM Inference in Shared-Memory Network: Evaluation

 \textbf{Quantization Evaluation Setup.} For quantization evaluation, we implement our evaluation framework on top of the open-source SmoothQuant codebase \cite{xiao2023smoothquant}.
-We simulate the computation path of INQ All-Reduce in software to evaluate its impact on model accuracy.
-The data involved in All-Reduce is symmetrically quantized, and the scale factor for each block is computed from the maximum absolute value within that block.
-We evaluate the impact of applying INQ All-Reduce to both FP16 models and FP8-quantized models and also compare with ring-based quantized (RQ) All-Reduce.
+We simulate the computation path of quantized All-Reduce in software to evaluate its impact on model accuracy.
+The data involved in All-Reduce is symmetrically quantized.
+We evaluate the impact of applying INQ All-Reduce to both FP16 models and FP8-quantized models and also compare the accuracy with ring-based quantized (RQ) All-Reduce.
 For FP8 quantization, both weights and activations are quantized symmetrically on a per-tensor basis, while activations are quantized dynamically.
-INQ allreduce is evaluated on several LLM models with different architectures, including LLaMA-2 \cite{llama2}, Mistral \cite{jiang2023mistral7b}, and Mixtral \cite{jiang2024mixtralexperts}, where Mixtral is a Mixture-of-Experts (MoE) model.
-Model accuracy is measured on multiple datasets, including the Massively Multitask Language Understanding (MMLU) \cite{mmlu} with five-shots and zero-shot Common Sense QA benchmarks such as WinoGrande \cite{WINO}, PIQA \cite{PIQA}, HellaSwag \cite{HS}, ARC \cite{arc1}, BoolQ \cite{clark2019boolqexploringsurprisingdifficulty} and OBQA \cite{OPEN}.
+INQ All-Reduce is evaluated on several LLM models with different architectures, including LLaMA-2 \cite{llama2}, Mistral \cite{jiang2023mistral7b}, and Mixtral \cite{jiang2024mixtralexperts}, where Mixtral is a Mixture-of-Experts (MoE) model.
+Model accuracy is measured on multiple datasets, including the Massive Multitask Language Understanding (MMLU) \cite{mmlu} in the five-shot setting and zero-shot Commonsense QA benchmarks such as WinoGrande \cite{WINO}, PIQA \cite{PIQA}, HellaSwag \cite{HS}, ARC \cite{arc1}, BoolQ \cite{clark2019boolqexploringsurprisingdifficulty} and OBQA \cite{OPEN}.
 All evaluations are conducted using the Language Model Evaluation Harness \cite{eval}.